Building Bridges Thru Art – Veterans’ Voices In Art

-Then I had a dream.
-What if we could use art to visually share it all and heal in the process?
-What if the pain, the pride, the anger and the fear could all be thrown up and out of the physical body to begin or continue a healthy dialogue about help, healing and letting go...
+How could art help?
+What if veterans could use art to visually share emotions and heal in the process?
+What if the pain, the pride, the anger and the fear could be thrown up and out of the physical body?
+Could art provide a healthy dialogue about healing, and engage a supportive community?

 Veterans' Voices – January 2–29, 2018